 According to the neurology journal Brain, 2.5 percent of the general population is affected by sleepwalking.
 If you are one of these people or have a loved one who sleepwalks, you know how scary it can be.
 For the more chronic sufferers, serious injuries are...read more

 Anyone who has experienced a harsh sunburn has also gone through the hell of trying to sleep with the burning pain.
 Even if you do not sleep on your back, it can be difficult trying to figure out how to sleep with sunburn on your back.
 To help you with this, I have...read more

-When your hair gets to a certain length, it starts to become annoying to sleep with.
+When your hair gets to a certain length, sleeping with long hair starts to become annoying.
 You either wake up from your hair tickling your face or in intense pain from you or your partner putting weight on your hair and pulling on it.
 There is hope for you!
-You just need to...read more
+You just...read more